Around the Gysin triangle I: Gysin morphism

 Let $f:Y \rightarrow X$ be a projective morphism between smooth schemes.
-Following the terminology of \cite{Ful}, §6.6, we say that $f$ has codimension $d$ if it can be factored into a closed immersion $Y \rightarrow P$ of codimension $e$ followed by a smooth projection $P \rightarrow X$ of dimension $e-d$.
-Indeed, the integer $d$ is uniquely determined (cf \emph{loc.cit.} appendix B.7.6).
+Following the terminology of Fulton (see \cite[\S 6.6]{Ful}), we say that $f$ has codimension $d$ if it can be factored into a closed immersion $Y \rightarrow P$ of codimension $e$ followed by the projection $P \rightarrow X$ of a projective bundle of dimension $e-d$.
+In fact, the integer $d$ is uniquely determined (cf \emph{loc.cit.} appendix B.7.6).
 Using the preceding lemma, we can finally introduce the general definition~: \begin{df} Let $X$, $Y$ be smooth schemes and $f:Y \rightarrow X$ be a projective morphism of codimension $d$.